Cloudxtreme/karacell/README.txt

 [karacell.c]
 [karacell.h]

 Karacell 3 core functions and data structures.
-We don't provide a fully encapsulated encrypt_file() function because cryption should be divided into various threads across various processing stages, in the interest of performance.
-So the caller (os.c) does need to know a few things about how to (dis)assemble a Karacell file.

-[list.c]
+We don't provide a fully encapsulated encrypt_file() function because Karacell needs to be divorced from TRNG architecture, the latter being hardware dependent.
+There are other design considerations as well, namely: (1) multithreading (handled transparently via the PTHREAD(_OFF) build constants) and (2) the decision to construct xor masks (a) immediately (JIT) after data arrives (higher latency requiring only a local secret entropy pool) or (b) speculatively (see PIPELINE(_OFF) in flag.h, which is used only for demo purposes but should operate correctly) prior to arrival (lower latency, but requiring an entropy pool shared with all peers and resynchonized after each power failure in such a manner as to prevent replay attacks).
+Most architectures will probably perform best with monothreading (which keeps other cores available for more urgent tasks) and JIT mask construction.

+However, a simplified JIT cryption interface is provided in u8.c, u16.c, and u32.c.

+[listcrypt.c]

 Functions used by u8.c, u16.c, and u32.c.